rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

  **Reflections & Insights:**
 * The bite sized projects help reinforce understanding of core python syntax and logic building skills in a practical context
-* The course was designed easier for repitiion and gave a greater sense of progression compared to *Automate the Boring Stuff*
+* The course was designed easier for repetition and gave a greater sense of progression compared to *Automate the Boring Stuff*
 * The practice helped me understand **when to use different list operations, control flow logic, and basic user interaction** — useful for simulation input handling.
 * Practicing both input() styles — input() vs input("Question") — highlighted how clarity for the user matters when building tools others might use (e.g. simulation UI prompts).